khronokernel/HP-Elite-X2-G1-Hackintosh/README.md

 	* [IntelBluetoothFirmware](https://github.com/zxystd/IntelBluetoothFirmware)(Note sleep breaks with this)
 * Touchscreen and pen
   * Using the [Wacom Bamboo Ink Pen](https://www.wacom.com/en-us/products/stylus/bamboo-ink), all Wacom AES based pens should work with the HP Elite X2 G1 and G2
+* Battery readouts
+  * Includes cycle count

 ## What's not working

-* Battery cycle and temperature
+* Battery temperature
   * Not a deal breaker but would like to implement
 * VoodooI2C working intermediately
   * Related to ACPI power states